-- a) A member of staff employed on a permanent contract by the school (and working at the school applied for) for two or more years at the time at which the application for admission to the school is made; - or - b) A member of staff recruited to fill a vacant post for which there is a demonstrable skill shortage.
+a) A member of staff employed on a permanent contract by the school (and working at the school applied for) for two or more years at the time at which the application for admission to the school is made;

+or

+b) A member of staff recruited to fill a vacant post for which there is a demonstrable skill shortage.

-If you are applying under a) or b) above, you need to take this form to the school of employment for the school to complete part B. You then need to return the completed form by 31 October 2020 to be included in the normal point of entry allocations made on 1 March 2021.
+If you are applying under a) or b) above, you need to take this form to the school of employment for the school to complete part B. You then need to return the completed form by 31 October 2023 to be included in the normal point of entry allocations made on 1 March 2024.
 Forms received after this date will still be considered but will not be included within the first allocation round.

 For an in-year admission to any year group, the form should be submitted with the application form.
-Return the form to: School Admissions Team, Education, Participation and Skills, Plymouth City Council, Windsor House, Tavistock Road Plymouth, PL6 5UF.